trenskow/TWLAPI/README.md

 ## Errors

 All errors in the API are represented by an error object.
-This is a simple JSON object that gives a error name - which can be machine interpreted - an a description, which can be displayed directly to the user.
+This is a simple JSON object that gives an error name - which can be machine interpreted - an a description, which can be displayed directly to the user.
 Validation errors also has a `key` property that describes the key at which validation failed (both in JSON body and in URL queries).

 This is an example of an error.